Ethereum course currently over $ 3,000 – bargain hunters on the go

 Overall, the losses could widen further in the coming hours and days.
 The mixed situation is to be assessed as fragile until the situation around “Evergrande” has largely calmed down.
 Bitcoin and Co are thus on feet of clay.
 Investors should be prepared for continued troubled trading.

-- Create an IG Bank trading account or log into your existing account.
+- Create an IG trading account or log into your existing account.

 - Enter “Bitcoin” in the search bar and select it.